alioso/d8-front-end-development/session_2_starting_a_new_theme.md

 # Session 2: Starting a new theme

-We will work to create a custom theme for the rest of next part of this training.
+We will work to create a custom theme for the next part of this training.
 Our custom theme will be called "bear_skin".
+The name comes from an existing D8 theme on drupal.org. https://www.drupal.org/project/bear_skin that you can download to see a final version of what we'll be covering in this guide.

 In our scenario, a designer has completed mockups showing a home page and interior page.
 First step is to identify the various regions and elements the layout asks for.
 Does it have a max-width?
 Does it have a banner, header, footer, logo, site name, sidebars, primary links menu, or secondary links menu?